 Under Section 2.9 of the Bylaws of the Board of Regents of the University of Nebraska, the respective colleges of the University have responsibility for addressing student conduct solely affecting the college.
 Just as the task of inculcating values of academic honesty resides with the faculty, the college faculty are entrusted with the discretionary authority to decide how incidents of academic dishonesty are to be resolved.
-For more information, please visit UNK's Procedures and Sanctions for Academic Integrity (https://www.unk.edu/offices/reslife/documents/academic-integrity-policy.pdf) and the Student Code of Conduct (https://www.unk.edu/offices/reslife/documents/university-of-nebraska-at-kearney-student-code-of-conduct.pdf).
+For more information, please visit UNK's Procedures and Sanctions for Academic Integrity (Academic Integrity Website) and the Student Code of Conduct (Student Code of Conduct).